Berries: Nature’s “Magic” Bullets

 Choose fresh, plump berries, keeping an eye out for the powdery “bloom” (a delicate white coating) on blueberries and bright color that signifies freshness.

 You can freeze fresh berries by spreading them onto a baking tray in a single layer and putting them into the freezer.
+Check our video to see how to do it.
 This will prevent them freezing into clumps.
 When they are fully frozen, tip them into plastic bags, removing as much air as possible before sealing.
 Berries will stay edible in the freezer indefinitely—just take out a handful when you are ready to eat them — so you can enjoy their health benefits throughout the winter.
 They can also be dried using a food dehydrator.

 Berries are adaptable, and can be eaten fresh, frozen or dry.
 They’re a perfect snack eaten alone; sprinkled on cereals and salads for a burst of flavor and color; and as a topping for yogurt, oatmeal, or cottage cheese.
 They are also a great addition to smoothies and the source of delicious jams.
 Try CFYL’s very simple and delicious Strawberry Compote.